-Granted, the defensive midfielder position isn’t regarded as a glamorous one but, with good reason, to paraphrase Spain’s world cup winning coach, Vicente Del Bosque, “If you watch the whole game, you won’t see the Central Defensive Midfielder (CDM) but watch the CDM and you’ll see the whole game.”
+Granted, the defensive midfielder position isn’t regarded as a glamorous one but with good reason – to paraphrase Spain’s world cup winning coach, Vicente Del Bosque, “If you watch the whole game, you won’t see the CDM but watch the CDM and you’ll see the whole game.”

 “As a player, what do you consider to be your greatest strength?”
 I candidly ask Daystar’s Kanté.

 He, again, takes his time, thinks about it, “…My mind…”, the twenty one year old sagely replies.

 Like any other player, and defender at that, the young bull (pun intended) has had his ballistic moments.
 “I once got red carded.
 It was duri-”

 “Did you deserve it?”
 I interject.